It's been a long time since Sony made a truly great phone, which means its latest creation is kind of a 'make or break' deal.

 The solution to such mediocrity?
-Sony's betting the house on High Dynamic Range.
+Sony's betting the house on High Dynamic Range, with a ‘world-first’ boast as the first smartphone to capture 4K HDR video.
 Y’know, the same tech that's made its TVs quite so astounding of late, and featured in last year’s so-so Xperia XZ Premium.
-This time around, things are… well, if not different, then better.

 So does the HDR ‘wow factor’ truly translate into the palm of your hands?
 We’ve had our hands on the Xperia XZ2 to find out.

 Design: Out with the old...